Reklov42/deltamake/README.md

 > [!CAUTION]
-> Node.JS implenestation is deprecated and no longer supported
+> Node.JS implementation (v2.1.0) is deprecated and no longer supported

 # DeltaMake